skjdghsdjgsdj/babypod-hardware/README.md

 7. Put the CR1220 battery into the RTC; note the polarity.
 Screw the RTC into place with four M3x4 screws with the battery facing up.
 The direction doesn't matter.
 8. Screw the Feather into place with the USB C port facing towards the cutout in the case and the female headers facing up.
 Use two M2.5x4 screws for the larger holes and two M2x4 screws for the smaller ones.
 9. Plug the 50mm STEMMA QT cable into the Feather's port and into the nearest port on the RTC, then connect the STEMMA QT cable from the assembled case with the rotary encoder into the other port on the RTC.
 10. Press the battery into its retainer with the cable by the bottom-left, assuming the Feather's USB C port is facing you.
-Don't plug in the battery into the Feather yet.
+Don't plug in the battery's cable into the Feather yet.
 11. Press the FeatherWing Proto into the Feather's female headers.
 Be careful the pins are aligned and you're not off-by-one.

 ### Testing before final assembly